 If you want to give the globe a new look, think about painting the stand and/or pedestal a different color.
 If the stand and/or pedestal are heavily scratched, you may also want to think about re-painting it to look more polished.

-To paint the stand, pedestal or any other metal pieces, wrap the globe in newspaper to protect it from any overspray or dropped paint.
+To paint the stand, pedestal or any other metal pieces, wrap the globe in a newspaper to protect it from any overspray or dripped paint.
 Do not apply tape to the surface of the globe (you don’t want the map to peel off when you remove the tape).
 Try to wrap the paper around tightly and tape the paper to paper.

 After the globe is fully covered, paint the globe in your choice of color.
 To quicken the process, try to use a 2 in 1 primer/paint combination.
 These usually come in a spray can.
 If you don’t use a 2 in 1 primer/paint combination, apply a few coats of primer first and then your choice of paint.
 It’s really up to you on which type of painting method you want to use.